"We hope that there is more investigation."

 I haven't used the future subjunctive enough to get a proper feel for it.

 Native speakers, as a general rule, only have a passive understanding of the grammar and syntax of their own language, so I'm not surprised they look at you funny!

 And on that topic: http://www.itchyfeetcomic.com/2014/11/uniquely-incapable.html

 If you say "We will hope" that implies that at the present time, you are not expressing hope.

 It's possible to say: "We will have to hope, but "hope" expresses the future by means of dependent clauses, not in the principal clause.
 Duolingo is correct.

 Literal translations don't always work.
-The auxilary verb "will" is not used with hope in the main clause to express the future.
+"Will" is not used with hope in the main clause to express the future.

-exs: I hope that we go tomorrow. / I hope that we will go tomorrow.
+I hope that we go tomorrow. or I hope that we will go tomorrow.

 http://www.perfect-english-grammar.com/hope.html - section: hope for the future

 We hope that there will be more investigation.